 Remember those problematic apps that suck up your iPad’s battery even when you’re not using them?
 They should be your first stop when it comes to prolonging iPad battery life.
 While the easiest option is to just delete them, if you need them (or just want to keep them), there is still hope: You can simply disable Background App Refreshing.

-Just what is Background App Refreshing?
-Well, think about how your email app knows that you just received a new message.
+Wait, what’s Background App Refreshing, you ask?
+Think about how your email app knows that you just received a new message.
 The app queries the email server every so often then sends you a notification once a new email hits your inbox.
 Convenient?
 Yes!
 A huge drain on your iPad battery?
 Also yes.

 For essential apps like your email, allowing your apps to refresh in the background is incredibly helpful.
 Certain apps, however, may be doing it too often.
 In fact, you may have dozens of applications performing a background refresh unbeknownst to you every couple of seconds, ultimately killing your battery life.

-To disallow an app from running background refreshes, go to Settings > General > Background App Refresh, then disable the function on problematic, battery-sucking apps.
+To prevent an app from running background refreshes, go to Settings > General > Background App Refresh, then disable the function on problematic, battery-sucking apps.

 Restart Your iPad

 Turning something off then back on again is an oldie-but-goodie troubleshooting tip for a reason: It works.
-To restart your iPad and give it a swift technological kick in the pants:
+To restart your iPad and give it a fresh new start:

 For an iPad without a Home button: Press and hold the Top button and Volume button at the same time until the Power Off slider appears, then drag it all the way to the right.
 To force restart, quickly press and release the Volume Up button.
 Then, quickly press and release the Volume Down button.
 Finally, press and hold the Power button until the device restarts.